mattbasta/lavish/README.md

 A web-based terminal emulator to replace your grandfather's *NIX shell.
 Command line interfaces haven't changed much in the last thirty years.
 This project is designed as a continuation of the [TermKit](https://github.com/unconed/TermKit) application, with a few notable differences:

 1. **The front-end lives in the browser.** This makes the application much more portable, as dependencies on WebKit are removed.
-2. **The back-end is powered by Dart.** Dart is a very powerful language that offers flexibility equal to or great than that of JavaScript while providing support for features like reflection, type enforcement, and functional data processing.
+2. **The back-end is powered by Go.** Go is statically typed but offers flexible enough interfaces for the purposes of a shell.
+Go is wickedly fast.

 Traditionally, shells have been a combination of technologies and lacked separation of responsibility.
 Each shell accepts commands and produces output, but the output is almost always a mixed blob and the input is almost always an opaque (i.e., difficult to parse or manipulate) query.